radixnameservice/docs/developers/v0.5.x/domain-auctions.md

-# Domain Auction
+# Domain Auctions

-> Provides the auction status of a particular domain.
+> Returns a list of all domain auctions.

 ---